 But as far as interacting with humans, it has a long way to go.
 There are lots of examples of chatbots not quite understanding the conversation.
 Right now, chatbots must be programmed with the desired response to a given scenario.
 If a customer asks for your return policy, that’s easy.
 The chatbot can quickly give them the details.

 But what if a customer has a special circumstance that isn’t spelled out in the policy?
 If the chatbot doesn’t have the answer, that adds fuel to the fire of a likely frustrated customer.

 When a customer needs basic information about your product, a chatbot is ready to answer.
+With introduction of SMS medium for customer service SMS Chatbots are gaining popularity among fortune 500 companies.
 But what if your customer wants a subjective opinion from a company expert?
 Like, how soft the fabric is, or how well the product performs in various situations, like high altitude, extreme weather, or what looks better aesthetically—the white or the black color?
 These are potential questions in a long, unpredictable list for which it will be tough to have prepared answers.

 HelpSquad live chat service provides 24 hours of human-to-human interaction.
 HelpSquad agents are trained by each client to provide top-quality service to the client’s specific customers.
 And they can be ready to pivot as often as your customers do.
 Flexibility and deep understanding of the customers on the human level. is an essential part of a live human agent job.

 While robots can do a lot for us, they aren’t quite ready to be fire a blaster by our side in an epic battle over good and evil.
 And they definitely aren’t ready to replace humans when it comes to customer service.

 To learn more how HelpSquad can elevate your customer service level online, contact us today!